joakimwallmark/irtorch/docs/source/index.rst

 Welcome to IRTorch's documentation!
 ===================================

-**IRTorch** is a python package for fitting item response theory models using auto-encoders.
+**IRTorch** is a python package for analyzing response data using Item Response Theory models.
 The package utilizes **PyTorch** for parameter optimization and GPU support.

 .. note::